gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Transmission Protocol (SCTP), as defined in {{RFC9260}} with Authenticated Chunks for SCTP (SCTP-AUTH) {{RFC4895}}.

    Once the assumptions are fulfilled (see {{Assumptions}}), this specification provides mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and a certain level of data replay protection of user messages for applications that use SCTP as their transport protocol (see in this regard what stated in {{replay_issues}}).
 Thus, it allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
 DTLS/SCTP uses DTLS for mutual authentication, key exchange with forward secrecy for SCTP-AUTH, and confidentiality of user messages.
-DTLS/SCTP use SCTP and SCTP-AUTH for integrity protection and replay protection of all SCTP Chunks that can be authenticated, including user messages.
+DTLS/SCTP use SCTP and SCTP-AUTH for integrity protection and partial replay protection of all SCTP Chunks that can be authenticated, including user messages.

    Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.
 DTLS/SCTP supports: